CRI-Biocore/scRNA-2025-Workshop3/docs/01-cellranger-installation.md

-# Cell Ranger Installation Guide
+# Section 1: Cell Ranger Installation Guide

 This guide provides step-by-step instructions for installing the **Cell Ranger** software suite, developed by 10x Genomics, which is required for processing single-cell RNA-seq data.